nbalepur/agent-baselines/solvers/paper_finder/README.md

 # Asta Paper Finder

-Paper Finder is our paper-seeking agent, described in detail in the ASTA-Bench paper.
+Paper Finder is our paper-seeking agent, described in detail in the [AstaBench paper](https://allenai.org/papers/astabench).
 It is intended to be run against the `paper_finder` and `paper_finder_litqa2` test/validation tasks.

 The implementation is in [https://github.com/allenai/asta-paper-finder](https://github.com/allenai/asta-paper-finder)